wgxcodersdc/organization/learning-resources/front-end-hack-nights/first_timers_guide.md

 ```
 <title class="content" id="title">My first HTML page</title>
 ```
-No the same title tag has two different classes, *title* class and *content* class.
-Multiple classes are separated by a space.
-Classing HTML elements, makes it possible to define CSS styles for classes of elements.
+Now the same title tag has a *content* `class`, and a *title* `id`.
+An element can have multiple classes all separated by whitespace, but can only have ONE unique identifier!

 ##### Referencing CSS from Within an HTML Page